hoverboard88/hoverboard/wp-content/plugins/blackhole-bad-bots/readme.txt

 **Testing Blackhole**

-To test that the Blackhole trap is working, first remove your IP address(es) from the plugin setting, "Whitelisted IPs".
-Also make sure your browser is not included in the plugin setting, "Whitelisted Bots" (for example, Chrome is whitelisted).
+To test that the Blackhole trap is working, first remove your IP address(es) from the plugin setting, "Whitelist IPs".
+Also make sure your browser is not included in the plugin setting, "Whitelist Bots" (for example, Chrome is whitelisted).
 OR instead of changing any plugin settings, you can use a proxy service and non-whitelisted browser (e.g., Brave or Opera) to perform the test.

 After removing your IP address and user agent (or using a proxy service), view the source code of any web page on your site.
 Scroll down near the footer of the page until you locate a link that looks similar to the following: